tim-gameplan/geo-graph/epsg3857_pipeline/README.md

    - Connects terrain grid points to water boundary points
    - Ensures full graph connectivity with a connectivity verification step

+2. Using the direct water obstacle boundary conversion approach with the `run_obstacle_boundary_pipeline.py` script, which:
+   - Directly converts water obstacle polygons to graph elements
+   - Creates a more precise representation of water boundaries
+   - Ensures optimal connectivity between terrain and water boundaries

 3. Checking if water edges are being created (the water_edges table should not be empty)
 4. Adjusting the relevant parameters in the configuration file
 5. Using the visualization tools to identify disconnected components in the graph